Our Board of Directors

 Yanira Amadeo

-Director of Development, University Development, Montclair State University.
-New City, NY.
+Executive Director of Development, University of Connecticut Foundation.
 Yanira is an experienced Frontline Fundraiser and Project Manager with a demonstrated history of working in the higher education sector for nearly 20 years.
 Skilled in promoting a culture of philanthropy through individual and major gift fundraising, pipeline engagement, nonprofit strategic planning, board and volunteer management, and social media communications.
 Strong entrepreneurial development professional with a Master’s Degree focused in Nonprofit & Fundraising Management from Columbia University in the City of New York.
 Gratuate from La Vanguardia Academy, Fundraising Training Program with Somos El Poder. |

 ADVISORY BOARD COUNCIL / CONSEJO DE ASESORES